 In Laos, this dipping sauce is known as jaew mak khua(ແຈ່ວໝາກເຂືອ), which simply means eggplant dipping sauce.
 It is usually served alongside other dishes for a meal or just with greens and rice.

-Eggplant and shallot should be roasted ahead of time and peeled, then the dipping sauce can be assembled by simply pounding ingredients together with a mortar and pestle.
+Eggplant and shallot should be roasted and peeled, then the dipping sauce can be finished by simply pounding ingredients together with a mortar and pestle.

 Eggplant dipping sauce goes well with rice, long bean, wing bean, and even roasted peanut.